 Bellevue is a somewhat small city located in the state of Ohio.
 With a population of 8,005 people and two constituent neighborhoods, Bellevue is the 200th largest community in Ohio.
-Bellevue has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Bellevue has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 When you are in Bellevue, you'll notice that it is more blue-collar than most other communities in America.
 35.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bellevue is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Bellevue who work in office and administrative support (11.42%), sales jobs (10.63%), and food service (8.89%).

 The per capita income in Bellevue in 2010 was $23,486, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $93,944 for a family of four.
 However, Bellevue contains both very wealthy and poor people as well.